MileHacker Logo

 Visa-Exempt & ETIAS

 Citizens from several countries do not need a Schengen visa for short stays (up to 90 days).
 This list includes the United States, Canada, Australia, New Zealand, Japan, South Korea, and many From South america nations.
 If you belong to a visa-exempt nationality, entry into the Schengen Area happens with just your passport.
 Starting in mid-2025, visa-exempt non-EU nationals will need an ETIAS authorization before their trip.
 This is not a visa but a pre-travel authorization system, akin to the ESTA in the United States.
-How to apply will be online, typically swift, and includes a small cost.
+How to apply will be online, typically swift, and includes a nominal charge.
 Apply for ETIAS well before planned travel dates once it activates.

 Essential Documentation for Entry